MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

     Using the alternative `az login --tenant` command prompts you to open an HTTPS page and enter the code provided.
 You can then use multi-factor authentication and successfully sign in.
 To learn more about sign in options with the azure CLI, see [Sign in with the Azure CLI](./authenticate-azure-cli.md).

-## Get the active subscription
+## Get subscription information

 Most Azure CLI commands act within a subscription.
 You can specify which subscription to work in by using the `--subscription` parameter in your command.
 If you don't specify a subscription, the command uses your current, active subscription.

 To see the subscription you're currently using or to get a list of available subscriptions, run the [az account show](/cli/azure/account#az-account-show) or [az account list](/cli/azure/account#az-account-list) command.
-Go to [Learn to use Bash with the Azure CLI](azure-cli-learn-bash.md#querying-and-formatting-single-values-and-nested-values) to see more examples of ways to use `az account show`.
+Go to [Learn to use Bash with the Azure CLI](azure-cli-learn-bash.md#querying-and-formatting-single-values-and-nested-values) to see more examples of ways to use these commands.

+Here are examples showing how to get subscription information:

 ```azurecli-interactive
 # get the current default subscription using show